 Homework Center is a program outside of regular school hours designed to support students in dealing with failing grades and missing assignments.
-Students will be assigned to Homework Center when they have a grade at or below 66% and fail to turn in one or more assignments from the previous week for that class.
+Students will be invited to Homework Center when they have a grade at or below 59% and fail to turn in one or more assignments from the previous week for that class.
 Details of the program are found below:

-- Each Monday, students may turn in assignments that are complete but late from the previous week to the appropriate teacher. - If a student continues to have late work and a grade that is 66% or lower, and they fail to do late assignments and turn them in on Monday, that student will be referred by their teacher for Homework Center. - Parents of all students referred to Homework Center will receive a phone call &/or message on Monday evening letting them know that their child has a 66% or lower and has missing assignments.
+- Each Monday, students may turn in assignments that are complete but late from the previous week to the appropriate teacher. - If a student continues to have late work and a grade that is 59% or lower, and they fail to do late assignments and turn them in on Monday, that student will be referred by their teacher for Homework Center. - Parents of all students referred to Homework Center will receive a phone call &/or message on Monday evening letting them know that their child has a 59% or lower and has missing assignments.
 Therefore, they will be expected to stay for Homework Center.
 During Homework Center, students will be expected to complete missing assignments and any other current assignments.

 - Homework Center is typically in the library and is open during the following times: Tuesday, Wednesday, and Thursday from 3:15 pm to 4:30 pm. - As soon as the student completes the missing work, they are "cleared" for the week and not expected to attend any further Homework Center times.
-"Cleared" students may wish to get a signed note from a teacher or JH administrator indicating the missing work is in. - Students who do not get "cleared" from Homework Center by turning in all missing assignments for classes in which they have a 66% or lower will not be able to participate in extracurricular practices or sponsored clubs.
-For example, students not cleared from Homework Center cannot attend dances, athletic practice, student clubs, student league, yearbook staff meetings, attending athletic events as a spectator, etc. - Athletes are not prohibited by JH administration from taking part in athletic competition on game nights but are prohibited from attending practice.
-JH coaches may, at their discretion, choose not to play a student who is on academic probation or who misses practice. - Until a student is cleared from Homework Center, they will remain on Homework Center for that week and will be expected to continue to attend any remaining Homework Center times until cleared.
-Although there is no Homework Center on Friday nights, these students will be unable to attend any extracurricular activities taking place until the beginning of the following week. - In the event that a student still owes missing work by the end of the week, those assignments may, at the discretion of the teacher, be recorded as zero points earned. - Assignments that are completed at Homework Center may, at the discretion of the teacher, be subject to a reduction in points of up to 20% of the total possible. - The purpose of Homework Center is to raise grades. - The policy for retention in junior high is failing 2 core subjects all year both Semester 1 and Semester 2 (OR) failing 3 of the core subjects Semester 2.
+"Cleared" students may wish to get a signed note from a teacher or JH administrator indicating the missing work is in. - Until a student is cleared from Homework Center, they will remain on Homework Center for that week and will be expected to continue to attend any remaining Homework Center times until cleared. - In the event that a student still owes missing work by the end of the week, those assignments may, at the discretion of the teacher, be recorded as zero points earned. - Assignments that are completed at Homework Center may, at the discretion of the teacher, be subject to a reduction in points of up to 20% of the total possible. - The purpose of Homework Center is to raise grades. - The policy for retention in junior high is failing 2 core subjects all year both Semester 1 and Semester 2 (OR) failing 3 of the core subjects Semester 2.
 Core subjects are Science, English, Social Studies, and Mathematics.